Getting things wrong

 If you do not send in your payroll information on time (or at all) the position regarding penalties is as follows:

-Penalties apply to all employers for late filing of PAYE submissions (introduced from 6 March 2015).
-The three-day grace period which was in place during 2015/16, will be continued throughout 2016/17, meaning that HMRC may not charge a late filing penalty for delays of up to three days after the statutory filing date.
+Penalties potentially apply to all employers for late filing of PAYE submissions.
+HMRC will usually informally allow a three-day grace period meaning that HMRC may not charge a late filing penalty for delays of up to three days after the statutory filing date.
 However employers who persistently file after the statutory filing date but within three days, will be monitored and may be contacted or considered for a penalty.

 In addition, if you do not submit your payroll information on time, HMRC can make an estimation of what you owe based on your previous PAYE submission history.
 You can find out more about this on GOV.UK.